valentineezeh/ILike/README.md

 ## Features

-- Create a mongo db with name ILike
+- Create a mongo db with name I-Like
 - Create movie
 - Get all movie list
 - Like a movie by clicking on the like button this increase the like number by 1